Ireland saver: is EUR500 or EUR1,000/month enough for retirement?

 Compare similar life situations, assumptions, and retirement tradeoffs.

-A realistic UK scenario pack for a single 40-year-old renter with low pension savings: three catch-up paths and three real-return assumptions.
+A realistic UK scenario pack for a single 40-year-old renter with low pension savings: how much you may need to save in your 40s/50s/60s to make retiring at 68 work, and how sensitive the plan is to real returns.